Lanoia/Catpocalypse/README.md

 ## Game Tips

 - Move around to get better shooting angles
+- Prioritize fast enemies as they can reach your wall quickly
-- Prioritize enemies that are already attacking the wall
+- Focus on tank enemies once they reach the wall as they take more hits to kill
 - Don't forget to reload when you have a moment of safety
 - Try to survive as many waves as possible to achieve a high score